 An important rule for using a freezer merchandiser is to not overfill it.
 There must be plenty of space for air to flow around the foods inside, ensuring everything remains at proper temperatures.
 An overfilled glass door freezer will not be able to maintain the correct temperatures, and will run the risk of breaking down under the stress of being overworked.

 Size and Number of Doors

 These boxes come in multiple sizes with one, two, or three doors.
 Your choice will depend mainly on the storage capacity you need.
-There are a couple of ways to measure the size of these units.
-Manufacturers calculate size based on interior cubic feet, so it’s how many customers shop for these units.
-However, since you won’t be able to use every single inch of space, the most reliable way to judge them is based on how many shelves you need.
-Think about how many products you’ll be storing and how many of each.
-Four is the standard number of shelves that most manufacturers include per section, but you can opt to purchase more if you’re going to be storing smaller items.
+There are a couple of ways to measure the size of a display freezer.
+Manufacturers calculate size based on interior cubic feet, so it's how many customers shop for these units.
+However, since you won't be able to use every single inch of space, the most reliable way to judge them is based on how many shelves you need.
+Think about how many products you'll be storing and how many of each.
+Four is the standard number of shelves that most manufacturers include per section, but you can opt to purchase more if you're going to be storing smaller items.

 Two types or doors are available on a glass door freezer: